joeskinner353/sync_website-/WISHLIST.md

 ## New Features

 ### Content Expansion
-- [ ] **Create new FTV page**
+- [x] **Create new FTV page** _(Completed May 6, 2025)_
- - blank html file, css design to be added later
+  - Implemented dedicated FTV page with visual process flow
- - all images in ftv carousel should always link to this new page
+  - All images in FTV carousel now link to the FTV page
+  - Added FTV section title link for improved navigation
+  - Mobile-responsive design with adaptive layout

 ### Media Playback
 - [ ] **Improve video playback**